 The Wicklow Way Independent Walking Tour is a multi-centre, self guided walking trip in County Wicklow.

 The Wicklow Way is Ireland’s oldest way marked trail, pioneered by a famous hill walker, J.B Malone over 40 years ago.
-And reveals some of Ireland’s finest views; Powerscourt Waterfall, Luggala, Loch Dan, Glenmalure and historical Glendalough.
-The trail extends from Marlay Park in Dublin to Clonegal on the borders of Wicklow and Carlow covering a distance of 127 kilometres (79 miles) in total.
-In this itinerary we offer the main highlights of this walking trail.
+And reveals some of Irelands finest views; Powerscourt Waterfall, Luggala, Loch Dan, Glenmalure and historical Glendalough.
+The trail extends from Marlay Park in Dublin to Clonegal on the borders of Wicklow and Carlow covering a distance of 127 kilometres (79 miles).
+We have broken down the Wicklow way into a variation of different walks and duration.

 MAKE AN ENQUIRY